strath-ace/smart-ml/Genetic_Programming/IC_Goddard/README.md

   * Multiprocessing 3.8.3

 ## References
-1. [TO BE PUBLISHED] F. Marchetti, E. Minisci, A. Riccardi.
+1. F. Marchetti, E. Minisci, A. Riccardi.
 Towards Intelligent Control via Genetic Programming.
 The 2020 IEEE International Joint Conference on Neural Network Proceedings.
 2020
 2. Entropy-Driven Adaptive Representation.
 J. P. Rosca.
 Proceedings of the Workshop on Genetic Programming: From Theory to Real-World Applications, 23-32.
 1995
 3. Exploration and Exploitation in Evolutionary Algorithms: a Survey.
 M. Crepinsek, S.Liu, M. Mernik.
 ACM Computer Surveys.
 2013
 4. Theoretical and Numerical Constraint-Handling Techniques used with Evolutionary Algorithms: A Survey of the State of the Art.
 C. A. Coello Coello.
 Computer Methods in Applied Mechanics and Engineering 191.
 2002